Genesis Lopez Shows Off Sideboob & Round Booty In Thong Bikini On Instagram

 Genesis Lopez gave fans something to talk about with a new Instagram post on Sunday, January 31.
-The Japanese-Brazilian model took to her feed to share a sexy snapshot of her rocking a skimpy thong bikini that flaunted her bodacious curves.
+The Japanese-Brazilian model took to her feed to share a sexy snapshot of her rocking a skimpy thong bikini which showcased her bodacious curves.

-In the update, Genesis sported a striking green two-piece swimsuit that flaunted her fantastic figure.
-The set included a tiny top that featured thin strings tied behind her neck and another pair of straps tied around her back.
-From what was visible, the minuscule cups were cut so small that they strained against her voluptuous breasts.
-As the swimwear failed to cover the entirety of her bust, a generous amount of sideboob was seen from certain angles.
+In the update, Genesis sported a striking green two-piece swimsuit.
+The set included a tiny top with thin strings tied behind her neck and another pair of straps tied around her back.
+As the swimwear failed to cover the entirety of her bust, a generous amount of sideboob was visible.

-She wore matching bottoms that did more revealing than covering up.
-Like the top, it had thin strings that clung to her waist, highlighting the curves of her hips.
-The thong displayed her perky buns, while the color of her bathing suit complemented her flawless skin.

-While she did not tag a location, it was seen in her Instagram stories that she spent the day lounging by the pool.
-She lay on her front on a sunbed with her body and booty exposed to sunlight.
+While she did not geotag a location, she took to her Instagram stories to share that she spent the day lounging by the pool, where she lay on her front on a sunbed with her body and booty exposed to the sunlight.

-For the occasion, Genesis ditched the accessories, ensuring that all eyes were on her killer physique.
-She left her highlighted locks down in a mostly straight hairstyle, with long strands falling down her back.
+For this occasion, Genesis left her highlighted locks down in a mostly straight hairstyle, with long strands falling down her back.

-In the caption, the internet personality decided to use emoji instead of words.
-She dropped an emoji that matched the color of her bathing suit.
+In the caption, the internet personality decided to use emoji instead of words, and she dropped an emoji that matched the color of her skimpy bathing suit.

 Like many of her uploads, the new addition to her feed quickly became a hit.
 The share gained over 115,000 likes and over 1,200 comments in less than a day.
 Social media admirers from all over the globe took to the comments section to write numerous messages and compliments.
-Many told her how beautiful she looked, while other fans gushed over her insane body.
-Several others decided to chime in with various emoji.
+Many told her how beautiful she looked, while other fans gushed over her insanely curvy body.
+Still others decided to chime in with various emoji.

 "Beauty of the day," a fellow influencer wrote.